 Throughout the 7 years of production making State of Exception, we equipped and trained several activists in Rio to collaborate in the film’s participatory methodology.
 We are now seeking the sustainability of this initiative through the creation a video/photo/multimedia equipment library accessible to media activists in Rio to borrow equipment on short-term loans, fostering social inclusion through increasing access to otherwise inaccessible communications technologies.
 UNESCO has stated that “access to communications technologies is a constitutional right and should be written into legal framework of all countries”.
 The library is part of the new Sharing Economy which seeks to shift our relationship to the Earth’s resources by fostering Collaborative Consumption, in which participants mutualize access to products or services, rather than having exclusionary individual ownership.

-The library is launching in parallel to PROJECT TAMBOR: a series of intensive hands-on media training courses for human rights defenders working in Rio’s informal settlements (favelas), being organized by our friends at the Mutirão Lab.
-The next training will be running from May-August 2018, where 30 students from across Rio have been selected from more than 200 applicants to participate in this FREE program (with priority access to residents of Rio’s most militarized favelas in the Alemão, Manguinhos, Jacarezinho and Acari complexes.)
-Filmmaker Jason O’Hara will be teaching the Audiovisual Production component of the course in Rio for four weeks in May 2018.
+The library was launched in parallel to PROJECT TAMBOR: a series of intensive hands-on media training courses for human rights defenders working in Rio’s informal settlements (favelas), organized by our friends at the Mutirão Lab.
+The inaugural training program ran 3x weekly from May-August 2018, when 30 students from across Rio were selected from more than 200 applicants to participate in this FREE intensive training program (with priority access to residents of Rio’s most militarized favelas in the Alemão, Manguinhos, Jacarezinho and Acari complexes).
+Filmmaker/educator Jason O’Hara taught the Audio/Visual production component of the course in Rio for four weeks in May 2018.
 We are currently planning the next iteration of the course for early 2020.

 The complete TAMBOR curriculum:

 I. Latin American History/Culture (6 hours)

 II.
 Theory of Communication (6 hs)

 Modules of specialization: